 This course has been designed to prepare students for the Microsoft MTA 98-382 (Introduction to Programming Using JavaScript) certification exam.
 Students will learn about operators, methods, variables, data types, functions, and execution flow structures.
-At the end of this course, able to solve basic computation problems in
+At the end of this course, students will